 Size And Growth Rate

-Crossandra grows to a height of about 12″ – 18″ inches tall, producing dark green foliage with the glossy leaves resembling Gardenia plant leaves.
+Crossandra grows to a height of about 12″ – 18″ inches tall, producing deep green foliage with glossy leaves resembling Gardenia plant leaves.

-When orange marmalade Crossandra reaches the desired height it is a good idea to pinch out the tips helping the firecracker plant to branch nicely.
+When orange marmalade Crossandra reaches the desired height, it is a good idea to pinch out the tips to help the orange firecracker plant branch nicely.

-Crossandra is recommended for USDA hardiness zone 10 – 11.
+Crossandra orange marmalade is recommended for USDA hardiness zones 10 – 11.

-Cassandra plant flowers are produced on exotic four-sided inflorescences that grow from the new growth’s upper portions.
+Cassandra plant flowers are produced on exotic four-sided inflorescences with asymmetrical petals that grow from the upper portions of the new growth.

-Within these four-sided showy spikes are numerous buds, each of which produce a flat coral-orange flower.
+Within these showy four-sided spikes are numerous buds, each of which produces a flat coral-orange marmalade flower.

-When several flowers are in bloom, the strange inflorescence reminds me of an oriental temple.
+When several flowers are in bloom from spring until the first frost, the strange inflorescence reminds me of an oriental temple.

-The color of these blooms is difficult to describe because it is an unusual combination of pink, orange, coral and yellow which blends into a pastel shade seldom seen in flowers.
+The color of these blooms is difficult to describe because it is an unusual combination of pink, orange, coral, and yellow, which blends into a pastel shade seldom seen in crossandra flower.

-However, if one must describe them, the color of its flowers is usually salmon pink while others vary from orange to red with no fragrance.
+However, if one must describe them, the color of their flowers is usually salmon pink, while others vary from orange to red with no fragrance.

-The flowers measure 1 ½ inch in diameter and sit upright in sheaf-like clusters.
+The flowers measure 1 ½” inches in diameter and sit upright in sheaf-like clusters.
 From April to October, Crossandra constantly blooms beautiful flowers.

 The flowers come from green bracts on four-sided spikes.